ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 To learn more about Delivery Pipelines, see and [Working with pipelines](/docs/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_about) and [Working with Tekton pipelines](/docs/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines).

+## Protecting your data when you use Terraform
+{: #cd_secure_terraform}

+When you use Terraform to manage {{site.data.keyword.contdelivery_short}} resources, some of the variables, arguments, and attributes that are processed by Terraform might carry secret values such as passwords or API tokens.
+These values might be specified by you in your Terraform configuration language files, they might be retrieved and stored in Terraform state by the Terraform tool, or both.
+The following list provides examples of secret values that you must protect when you use Terraform.

+* The IAM API Key that the {{site.data.keyword.cloud_notm}} Terraform Provider requires to authenticate to the {{site.data.keyword.cloud_notm}}.
+This key is specified in the `ibmcloud_api_key` argument of your Terraform module's `provider "ibm"` block.
+* The arguments or attributes that represent passwords, access tokens, API keys, or other kinds of secrets in some `ibm_cd_toolchain_tool` resources and data sources.
+* Property values that are designated as secrets in some `ibm_cd_tekton_pipeline_property` or `ibm_cd_tekton_pipeline_trigger_property` resources or data sources.

+Use {{site.data.keyword.bplong_notm}} and the following practices to limit the exposure of sensitive data:

+* Use Terraform variables to inject values into Terraform blocks.
+* Use {{site.data.keyword.bplong_notm}} to securely manage and share secrets.
+* Use {{site.data.keyword.bplong_notm}} to securely manage and share the Terraform state.
+* Use the {{site.data.keyword.contdelivery_short}} secrets references when you specify secrets within the `ibm_cd_toolchain_tool`, `ibm_cd_tekton_pipeline_property`, or `ibm_cd_tekton_pipeline_trigger_property` resources.

+If you are using the Terraform command-line tool, use the following practices to limit the exposure of sensitive data:

+* Use Terraform variables to inject values into Terraform blocks.
+* Allow the Terraform command-line tool to prompt for values when you run commands such as `terraform plan` or `terraform apply`.
+* Control access to your Terraform state since it might contain secrets.
+Local Terraform state is written in plain text.
+* Use the {{site.data.keyword.contdelivery_short}} secrets references when you specify secrets within the `ibm_cd_toolchain_tool`, `ibm_cd_tekton_pipeline_property`, or `ibm_cd_tekton_pipeline_trigger_property` resources.

+To limit the exposure of sensitive data, avoid the following practices:

+* Writing secrets in plain text inside any Terraform blocks, such as resource blocks, data blocks, or provider blocks.
+* Writing secrets in plain text within the `terraform.tfvars`, `terraform.tfvars.json`, `*.auto.tfvars`, or `*.auto.tfvars.json` files.
+* Delivering the `terraform.tfvars`, `terraform.tfvars.json`, `*.auto.tfvars`, or `*.auto.tfvars.json` files that contain secrets to source code repos.
+* Delivering your Terraform state into source code repos.

+Use {{site.data.keyword.bplong_notm}} instead of the Terraform command-line tool to process your Terraform configurations. {{site.data.keyword.bplong_notm}} offers several advantages such as secure storage of sensitive configuration properties.
+{: tip}

+For more information about {{site.data.keyword.bplong_notm}}, see the [{{site.data.keyword.bplong_notm}} documentation](/docs/schematics).

+For more information about sensitive data in Terraform state, see [Sensitive Data in State](https://developer.hashicorp.com/terraform/language/state/sensitive-data){: external}.

+For more information about how to set input variables in Terraform, see [Assigning Values to Root Module Variables](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variables){: external}.

 ## Deleting your data from {{site.data.keyword.contdelivery_short}}
 {: #cd_delete-data}

 When you delete a {{site.data.keyword.contdelivery_short}} service instance, the related toolchains, tool integrations, tools, and data (including personal data) are not deleted.
 For more information about how to manage and delete data that is stored with toolchains, tool integrations, and tools, see [Modifying, exploring, and deleting personal data](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_personal_data#managing_personal_data).